zeruhur/loner/en/wip/the_shattered_reach.md

 ### **I. The Earth Exodus (c.
 2200 - 3000 CE)**
 **Themes**: Desperation, Unity in Crisis, Innovation
-1. **2200 CE - Climate Catastrophe and Global Collapse**:
-   - Earth's environment becomes uninhabitable due to climate change and ecological collapse.
+1. **2200 CE - Climate Catastrophe and Global Collapse**: Earth's environment becomes uninhabitable due to climate change and ecological collapse.
 Wars erupt over dwindling resources.
-2. **2250 CE - The Exodus Initiative**:
-   - United Earth factions pool resources to build generational ships.
+2. **2250 CE - The Exodus Initiative**: United Earth factions pool resources to build generational ships.
 These massive, self-sufficient vessels are humanity’s last hope.
-3. **2300 CE - The Launch of the Generational Fleet**:
-   - Thousands leave Earth on dozens of generational ships.
+3. **2300 CE - The Launch of the Generational Fleet**: Thousands leave Earth on dozens of generational ships.
 Each vessel is designed to function independently, with a wide genetic pool, hydroponic systems, and cultural archives.
-4. **2300-3000 CE - The Long Journey**:
-   - The fleet faces near-extinction from resource failures, internal strife, and technical breakdowns.
+4. **2300-3000 CE - The Long Journey**: The fleet faces near-extinction from resource failures, internal strife, and technical breakdowns.
 Some ships are lost, while others merge with fellow travelers.

 ### **II.
 The Founding Era (c.
 3000 - 3100 CE)**
 **Themes**: Hope, Division, Adaptation
-1. **3015 CE - Arrival in the Quaternary Sector**:
-   - The first generational ships reach the sector and begin surveying planets.
+1. **3015 CE - Arrival in the Quaternary Sector**: The first generational ships reach the sector and begin surveying planets.
-2. **3020 CE - The Core Settlements Begin**:
-   - Terraforming and settlement of the first habitable planets commence.
+2. **3020 CE - The Core Settlements Begin**:  Terraforming and settlement of the first habitable planets commence.
 These colonies—later the Core Worlds—quickly establish a technological and agricultural base.
-3. **3030 CE - Harsh Planets Claim Early Lives**:
-   - Struggler colonies face brutal environments, with many lives lost to harsh gravity, toxic atmospheres, or resource scarcity.
+3. **3030 CE - Harsh Planets Claim Early Lives**: Struggler colonies face brutal environments, with many lives lost to harsh gravity, toxic atmospheres, or resource scarcity.
-4. **3050 CE - The Harvester Worlds Emerge**:
-   - Resource colonies are established on mineral-rich moons and asteroids, often under the control of more powerful planets.
+4. **3050 CE - The Harvester Worlds Emerge**: Resource colonies are established on mineral-rich moons and asteroids, often under the control of more powerful planets.

 ### **III.
 The Colonial Expansion (3100 - 3300 CE)**
 **Themes**: Expansion, Inequality, Cultural Divergence
-1. **3100 CE - Formation of Trade Networks**:
-   - Orbital mechanics-based trade routes form between colonies, fostering interdependence but also exposing disparities.
+1. **3100 CE - Formation of Trade Networks**: Orbital mechanics-based trade routes form between colonies, fostering interdependence but also exposing disparities.
-2. **3150 CE - Divergence of Cultures**:
-   - Isolated colonies develop unique languages, customs, and even physiological adaptations.
+2. **3150 CE - Divergence of Cultures**: Isolated colonies develop unique languages, customs, and even physiological adaptations.
-3. **3180 CE - The “Three Tiers” System Solidifies**:
-   - The Core, Struggler, and Harvester worlds emerge as distinct socio-economic categories.
+3. **3180 CE - The “Three Tiers” System Solidifies**: The Core, Struggler, and Harvester worlds emerge as distinct socio-economic categories.
-4. **3250 CE - First Space Conflicts**:
-   - Disputes over trade and resources spark the first armed skirmishes in space.
+4. **3250 CE - First Space Conflicts**: Disputes over trade and resources spark the first armed skirmishes in space.
 These are largely small-scale and localized.

 ### **IV.
 The War of the Colonies (3300 - 3350 CE)**
 **Themes**: War, Betrayal, Consequences
-1. **3300 CE - Economic Collapse on Struggler Worlds**:
-   - Exploitation by Core Worlds leads to unrest in struggling colonies.
+1. **3300 CE - Economic Collapse on Struggler Worlds**: Exploitation by Core Worlds leads to unrest in struggling colonies.
 Calls for economic reform are ignored, igniting rebellion.
-2. **3310 CE - The War of the Colonies Begins**:
-   - Struggler colonies form an alliance and declare war on the Core Worlds.
+2. **3310 CE - The War of the Colonies Begins**: Struggler colonies form an alliance and declare war on the Core Worlds.
 Harvester worlds are drawn in as battlegrounds.
-3. **3330 CE - The AI Schism**:
-   - Desperate Struggler factions deploy rogue AI in combat, leading to massive civilian casualties.
+3. **3330 CE - The AI Schism**: Desperate Struggler factions deploy rogue AI in combat, leading to massive civilian casualties.
 Post-war, AI is heavily restricted.
-4. **3350 CE - The Concordat Treaty**:
-   - The war ends with a negotiated truce.
+4. **3350 CE - The Concordat Treaty**: The war ends with a negotiated truce.
 The Core Worlds form the **Concordat**, an alliance promoting trade and stability.
 Struggler colonies form the **Frontier League**, fostering independence.

 ### **V. The Reconstruction Era (3350 - 3500 CE)**
 **Themes**: Recovery, Mistrust, Uneven Progress
-1. **3360 CE - Technological Renaissance on Core Worlds**:
-   - Advanced terraforming and FTL technologies emerge but remain prohibitively expensive.
+1. **3360 CE - Technological Renaissance on Core Worlds**: Advanced terraforming and FTL technologies emerge but remain prohibitively expensive.
-2. **3380 CE - Rise of Privateering**:
-   - Pirates and privateers flourish as tensions persist between Concordat and Frontier League factions.
+2. **3380 CE - Rise of Privateering**: Pirates and privateers flourish as tensions persist between Concordat and Frontier League factions.
-3. **3400 CE - Alien Ruins Discovered**:
-   - Expeditions to the Outer Reaches uncover evidence of an extinct alien civilization.
+3. **3400 CE - Alien Ruins Discovered**: Expeditions to the Outer Reaches uncover evidence of an extinct alien civilization.
 This discovery fuels both scientific curiosity and religious fervor.
-4. **3450 CE - Alien Artifacts Activate**:
-   - Strange signals and encrypted warnings are triggered by human presence in alien ruins.
+4. **3450 CE - Alien Artifacts Activate**: Strange signals and encrypted warnings are triggered by human presence in alien ruins.
 Rumors of a coming threat spread, dismissed as superstition by most.
+5. **3475 CE - First Encounter with Dominion Probes**: A mysterious asteroid-sized bioship is destroyed by Concordat forces after it scans a Core colony.
+6. **3485 CE - The Nexus Uprising**: A rebellion on the Nexus trade hub reveals hidden Frontier League sympathies, deepening Concordat distrust.

 ### **VI.
 The Present Day (3500 CE)**
 **Themes**: Fragile Peace, Rising Threats, Uncertainty